LifeCANvs/LCvs-softdev_lib_frameng-Godot2XP/README.md

   material features like Emission will add color to the mesh vertices rather than the result of a texture to the surface.
   The GLES2 renderer allows you to select textures for features like specular/bump/emission, but in the GLES1 renderer these are treated as vertex lighting modifiers.
+- ShaderMaterials and Shaders do not work AT ALL.
+This will require OpenGL extensions to support.
 - NO_THREADING is defined as there is no InterlockedCompareExchange64 function on NT 5.1 (Windows XP 32-bit).
   I don't know the full concequences of this but things seem to work fine, so, /shrug This also means light baking may be broken.